DivjotSBatra/DivjotSBatra.github.io/README.md

 # Website by Divjot S. Batra
-website made from modules 1 and 3 of html/css classes + live on github
+Website made from modules 1 and 3 of html/css classes + live on github